 Calculating sickness absence rates with HR software

-The easiest way to calculate and monitor sickness absence rates for staff is with a HR software platform.
+The easiest way to calculate and monitor sickness absence rates for staff is with an HR software platform, which can act as your automated sickness calculator!
 As a highly secure absence management system, HR software helps businesses ensure sickness absence is recorded accurately and follow-up processes are always followed.
 The software can also provide in-depth reports on sickness and other forms of absence to help you identify patterns.

-To find out more about how a HR software system can help your business with absence management, get in touch with myhrtoolkit to arrange a demo and get a free trial.
+To find out more about how an HR software system can help your business with absence management, get in touch with myhrtoolkit to arrange a demo and get a free trial.

 Written by Camille Brouard